Alex Hannum: San Francisco Warriors (1963–1966)

+Philadelphia 76ers (1966–1968)

 In 1966, Hannum was named the head coach of the Philadelphia 76ers.
 That team had moved from Syracuse three years earlier.
-He succeeded Dolph Schayes, who had been named coach after the move from Central New York.
+He succeeded Dolph Schayes, who had been named coach after the move from Central New York but was fired despite winning NBA Coach of the Year because of his strained relationship with Chamberlain.
+Hannum, now with a team that had players who had played under him in Syracuse such as Hal Greer and Chet Walker, and Chamberlain who he coached with the Warriors, were receptive to Hannum when he addressed the team's strengths and weaknesses.
+Hannum placed emphasis on changing the offense to rely on scoring in movement, while slowing the game down and playing half court.
+He wanted Chamberlain to facilitate the other players on offense instead of being the central scorer.
+This would see the reigning MVP Wilt Chamberlain score a career-low 24.1 points per game but also shoot 68.3% on his field goal attempts.

+Hannum had convinced Chamberlain that focusing more on defense and passing would bring the team greater success.
+Chamberlain was third in the league with 7.8 assists per game (behind only Hall of Fame point guards Guy Rodgers and Oscar Robertson), and it was the first year he averaged less than 33 points per game.
+Under Hannum the following season, Chamberlain averaged 8.6 assists per game (second behind Robertson), with the most total assists.

 During his first season as coach, the 76ers had a record setting season as they started 46–4, en route to a record of 68–13, the best record in league history at the time.
 After a 129–103 win over the Pistons on March 3, 1967, he joined Red Auerbach as the only coaches to have won 60 games in a season at that period.
-Hannum led the Sixers towards the 63rd victory, breaking the NBA-record for most wins in a single season, in an OT win over the Boston Celtics.
+Hannum led the Sixers towards the 63rd victory, breaking the NBA-record for most wins in a single season, in an overtime win over the Boston Celtics.
 On March 14, 1967, he became the first coach to have won 65 games in a season.
+Chamberlain would be awarded the MVP for the second straight season.
 Hannum then coached the Wilt Chamberlain-led Philadelphia 76ers to the NBA championship, ending the eight-year title streak of the Boston Celtics.
-The 1967 Championship made him the first of only three head coaches in NBA history to win championships with two different teams (the other two are Phil Jackson and Pat Riley).

-In 1968 Hannum was named head coach and executive vice president of the Oakland Oaks of the American Basketball Association.
-Hannum coached the Rick Barry-led Oaks to the 1969 ABA Championship, becoming the first of two coaches to win championships in both the NBA and ABA.
-Hannum won the ABA Coach of the Year honors the same season.